kokkos/kokkos-core-wiki/ParallelDispatch.md

 ## 7.3 Parallel reduce

 Kokkos' `parallel_reduce` operation implements a reduction.
-It is like `parallel_for`, except that each iteration produces a value, and the values are accumulated into a single value with a user-specified associative binary operation.
-It corresponds to the OpenMP construct `#pragma omp parallel reduction`, but with fewer restrictions on the reduction operation.
+It is like `parallel_for`, except that each iteration produces a value and these iteration values are accumulated into a single value with a user-specified associative binary operation.
+It corresponds to the OpenMP construct `#pragma omp parallel reduction` but with fewer restrictions on the reduction operation.

 The lambda or the `operator()` method of the functor takes two arguments.
-The first argument is the parallel loop "index."
-The type of the index depends on the execution policy used for the `parallel_reduce`.
-If you give `parallel_reduce` an integer range as its first argument, or use `RangePolicy` explicitly, then the first argument of the lambda or operator()` method is an integer index.
+The first argument is the parallel loop "index," the type of which depends on the execution policy used for the `parallel_reduce`.
+If you give `parallel_reduce` an integer range as its first argument, or use `RangePolicy` explicitly, then the first argument of the lambda or `operator()` method is an integer index.
 Its second argument is a nonconst reference to the type of the reduction result.

 ### 7.3.1 Example using lambda